angular/angular/aio/content/guide/reactive-forms.md

 <div class="alert is-helpful">

-**Note:** The button in the snippet above also has a `disabled` binding attached to it to disable the button when `profileForm` is invalid.
+**Note:** The button in the preceding snippet also has a `disabled` binding attached to it to disable the button when `profileForm` is invalid.
 You aren't performing any validation yet, so the button is always enabled.
 Basic form validation is covered in the [Validating form input](#basic-form-validation "Basic form validation.") section.

 </div>